HITECHCRIME/HC_SG268_Devour/README.md

-keep it airtight in the body bags your feed for the mice of the mind only thing that makes it right wrap it up in conccussions eating bite after bite memory so fragmented in chunks like it's vanished
+keep it airtight in the body bags your feed for the mice of the mind only thing that makes it right wrap it up in conccussions (compassion) eating bite after bite memory so fragmented in chunks like it's vanished